 District fiscal leaders were sometimes unsure about how to claim awarded funds since this funding is not used to purchase anything but rather offset losses from not charging fees to low-income families.
-As a result, fourteen school districts (mostly small school districts) did not claim their awarded funding; \$84.143.22 of funding was left unclaimed.
+As a result, seven school districts did not claim any of their awarded fundings and thirteen districts claimed only a portion of their award; \$104,887.40 of funding was left unclaimed.
+Districts also cited 'staff turnover' as a reason for not drawling down all their awarded funding.